1basilisk/finance/README.md

 - Users can see their transaction history and Portfolio.
 - Users can recharge their wallet.
 - The app can handle multiple users.
+- Passwords of users are securely hashed before saving for security